 12. Course Conflict.
-Students who enrol in more than one course on the same day and time in the same academic session may be de-enrolled from the conflicting course(s), normally the last course in which the student enrolled.
-It is a student's responsibility to ensure that his/her schedule is conflict-free.
+Course conflicts occur when students enrol in more than one course on the same day and time in the same academic session.
+It is a student's responsibility to ensure that his/her schedule is conflict-free and adjust their course enrolments accordingly.